cynthiatreger/az-routing-guide-ep4-chained-nvas/README.md

 The scenario used in [Episode #3](https://github.com/cynthiatreger/az-routing-guide-ep3-nva-routing-fundamentals) is now updated to reflect a common requirement of having a firewall between the On-Prem and Azure, either for the entire Cloud environment or for dedicated Spoke VNETs only.
 Here we will consider this requirement for Spoke1 VNET only.

 This security layer is here provided by another 3rd Party NVA rather than by the native Azure Firewall.
-A second Cisco CSR ("*FW NVA*") is used for that purpose and deployed in a dedicated subnet in the Hub VNET (*FWsubnet*: 10.0.0.0/24).
+A second Cisco CSR (*FW NVA*) is used for that purpose and deployed in a dedicated subnet in the Hub VNET (*FWsubnet*: 10.0.0.0/24).

 To facilitate the management of branches being added/deleted or updated with new subnets, dynamic route advertisement (BGP) is run between the Concentrator NVA and the FW NVA.